 3. May Cause Liver Damage

-Research states that even moderate alcohol consumption may increase risk of liver damage.
-Mead has about 8 to 18 % alcohol and may negatively affect liver health.
+Research states that even moderate alcohol consumption is linked to liver damage.
+Mead generally contains 12-20 % of alcohol, which can negatively affect liver health (6).

 Direct research on mead is lacking.
 You may consult your doctor for further clarification.